April 14, 2014: We are currently unable to accept debit or credit cards.

 - Children under 18 years old accompanied by parent(s) or the legal representative

-- Handicap visa applicants that require assistance
+- Handicapped visa applicants that require assistance

 We kindly request that you make all the necessary arrangements to comply with this new policy to avoid delays.
+There is no waiting area outside the embassy walls for family members.

 Links for more information about visas: